We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 Madhya Pradesh Secondary Education Board QR Code

 Over the years, QR Codes have become one of the go-to marketing technologies for print marketers.
-They’re now even being used at airport to clear customs, fight crimes, and even debug apps.
+They’re now even being used at airports to clear customs, fight crimes, and even debug apps.

 Also Read: How to Use QR Codes – An Epic Guide for Marketers